 Secretary: Aidan T. McManus

-Board Members: George Calderaro, Devon Caraher, Greer St. John, Stephen H. Van Dyk
+Board Members: George Calderaro, Devon Caraher, Kelly Carroll, Greer St. John, Stephen H. Van Dyk

-Advisory Board Members: Donald Albrecht, Simeon Bankoff, Andrew S. Dolkart, Marilyn F. Friedman, David Gerrard Lowe, Vicki Gold Levy, Ken Gross, Pamela Hamilton, Susan Henshaw Jones, Audrey Lipton, Benjamin Macklowe, Kathleen Murphy Skolnik, Bob Rose, John Tauranac
+Advisory Board Members: Donald Albrecht, Simeon Bankoff, Andrew S. Dolkart, Marilyn F. Friedman, David Gerrard Lowe, Vicki Gold Levy, Ken Gross, Susan Henshaw Jones, Audrey Lipton, Benjamin Macklowe, Kathleen Murphy Skolnik, Bob Rose, John Tauranac

 The Art Deco Society of New York (ADSNY) was incorporated as a not-for-profit organization in 1982.
-ADSNY’s mission was to foster public appreciation and understanding of artistic expression in all aspects of Art Deco.
-Art Deco was a major force in the cultural history of the United States in the Twentieth Century with New York at its center.
-ADSNY’s goal was to draw attention to the merits and significance of the dynamic Art Deco architecture, crafts, and decorative arts as well as to implement greater understanding of aesthetic forces of Art Deco through tours, exhibits, publications, and community events.
-Its intent was to prevent any needless destruction of important architectural examples of the Art Deco period and to help protect and preserve those examples wherever possible.
+ADSNY’s mission remains the same today: to foster public appreciation and understanding of artistic expression in all aspects of Art Deco.
+Art Deco architecture and design was a major force in the cultural history of the United States in the Twentieth Century with New York at its center.
+ADSNY’s goal is to draw attention to the merits and significance of the dynamic Art Deco architecture, crafts, and decorative arts of the 1920s and 30s, as well as to implement greater understanding of aesthetic forces of Art Deco through tours, exhibits, publications, and community events.
+Crucial to its mission is the prevention any needless destruction of important architectural examples of the Art Deco period and to help protect and preserve those examples wherever possible.

 In its early years, the ADSNY hosted many seminal events, including New York’s first Art Deco weekend in June of 1983.